 INTENTION

-The image of a painting does not move.
-It’s not a Tiktok, it’s not an instagram reel.
-I find paintings frustratingly still.
-And I want my work to move.
-So I've found itimportant to be rooted in meaning and intention.
-Pursue it, stay true it.
-Create, and then let it go.
-Over time what I've created won’t change - but I will, you will.
-We will.
-The culture will.
-So ideally what you see today, is not what you’ll see tomorrow.
-For me, that is a successful painting.
+Images on paper, canvas, and on screen, don't (generally) move.
+They are not a Tiktok, or an instagram reel.
+I find the stillness presents challenges to conveying meaning.
+And I want my work to move and have meaning.
+Over time what I've created won’t change - but I will, you will, we will, our culture will.
+So ideally what you see today, is not what you’ll see tomorrow, and for me, that is a successful artwork.

 About the Artist